0xDBFB7/fluorescence_photon_counting/README.md

 The anti-reflective side faced the LED; the reflective side faced the fiber optic.

+This does mean is filtered before entering the fiber optic.
+If some component of the fiber optic assembly were fluorescent, this would contribute to a background.

 ThorLabs FGB7 emission filter superficially looks satisfactory, but the tails are believed to be too long to be useable.